-Pursuant to GASB Statement No. 63 and 65, the Authority recognizes deferred outflows and inflows of resources.
-A deferred outflow of resources is defined as a consumption of net position by the government that is applicable to a future reporting period.
-A deferred inflow of resources is defined as an acquisition of net position by the government that is applicable to a future reporting period.
-A deferred inflow of resources is defined as an acquisition of net position by the government that is applicable to a future reporting period.
-As of June 30, 2018, the Authority had no deferred outflows and reports \$870,996 of deferred inflows of resources.
+Pursuant to Governmental Accounting Standards Board (GASB) Statements No. 63 and No. 65, the Authority recognizes deferred outflows and inflows of resources.
+A deferred outflow of resources is defined as a consumption of net position or fund balance by the Authority that is applicable to a future reporting period.
+A deferred inflow of resources is defined as an acquisition of net position or fund balance by the Authority that is applicable to a future reporting period.
+As of June 30, 2020, the Authority had no deferred outflows of resources and reports \$545,654 of deferred inflows of resources.